The multi elliptic-localized solutions and their asymptotic behaviors for the mKdV equation: Introduction

 where $\xi=x-st$, $l=0 \text{ or }\frac{K'}{2}$,

-and
+$y(z)=\frac{\alpha^2k^2}{4}\left(\mathrm{sn}^2(\ii(z-l))-\mathrm{sn}^2(\ii(z+l)+K+\ii K')\right)$ and

-with the paramter $\lambda$ definded in \eqref{eq:lambda-elliptic}, the Jacobi theta functions $\vartheta_i(z), i=1,2,3,4$ defined in \eqref{eq:theta1234}, the Jacobi Zeta functions $Z(z)$ defined in \eqref{eq:zeta} and the complete elliptic integrals $K=K(k), K'=K(k')$ defined in \eqref{eq:J-K-E-int}.
-The choosing of parameter $l$ is closely related to the elliptic function solutions in \eqref{eq:mKdV-solution-cn-dn}.
-If the solution is $\cn$-type, the corresponding fundamental solution \eqref{eq:Lax-solution-Phi} of Lax pair \eqref{eq:Lax-pair} is obtained by the parameter $l=0$.
+with the parameter $\lambda$ defined in \eqref{eq:lambda-elliptic}, the Jacobi theta functions $\vartheta_i(z), i=1,2,3,4$ defined in \eqref{eq:theta1234}, the Jacobi Zeta functions $Z(z)$ defined in \eqref{eq:zeta} and the complete elliptic integrals $K=K(k), K'=K(k')$ defined in \eqref{eq:J-K-E-int}.
+The selection of parameter $l$ is closely related to the elliptic function solutions \eqref{eq:mKdV-solution-cn-dn}.
+If the solution is $\cn$-type, the corresponding fundamental solution $\Phi(x,t;\lambda)$ of Lax pair \eqref{eq:Lax-pair} is obtained by the parameter $l=0$.
 If the solution is $\dn$-type, the fundamental solution is obtained by the parameter $l=\frac{K'}{2}$.
-The detailed analysis and calculation process of solution $\Phi(x,t;\lambda)$ are given in \cite{LinglmS-21}.
-Furthermore, we also obtain the expressions of spectral parameter $\lambda$ by the uniform parameter $z$ with different value of $l$ in the following:
+The detailed analysis and calculation process of solution $\Phi(x,t;\lambda)$ is given in \cite{LinglmS-21}.
+Furthermore, we obtain the expressions of the spectral parameter $\lambda$ by the uniform parameter $z$ with different values of $l$ in the following:

 The conformal map $\lambda(z)$ maps the rectangular area $S$ onto the whole complex plane with two cuts, where the region $S$ is defined as